wsDev0/Bullet-Code-/README.md

 var lastx         = [];
 var lasty         = [];
 var bulletShot    = false;
-// the interval which you can shoot bullets var bulletInterval      = 0;
+// the interval of which you can shoot bullets var bulletInterval      = 0;

 ```